Foundations of regular variation on topological spaces: Continuous mappings

-\begin{remark} A bijective map between two spaces can be used to transfer the scaling from the original space to the target space, so that this map becomes a morphism.
-Let $\XX$ and $\YY$ be two topological spaces, where $\XX$ is equipped with scaling $T^\XX$, and let $\psi:\XX\to\YY$ be a homeomorphism, i.e., a continuous bijective map with continuous inverse.
+\begin{remark}[Implied ideal] A bijective map between two spaces can be used to transfer the scaling from the original space to the target space, so that this map becomes a morphism.
+Let $\XX$ and $\YY$ be two topological spaces, where $\XX$ is equipped with the scaling $T^\XX$, and let $\psi:\XX\to\YY$ be a homeomorphism, that is, a continuous bijective map with a continuous inverse.
 Define a scaling on $\YY$ by